-Festival season is in full swing!
-Our list of potential festivals we’d like to attend this summer is rapidly growing, and with every new lineup announcement, our excitement only seems to grow with it.
+Kick-off festival season with a bang!
+Our list of potential festivals we’d like to hit this year is rapidly growing, and with every new lineup and show announcement, our excitement only seems to grow with it.
 Some of our favorite music festivals across the country are quite a distance away from home, which means we have to factor in travel and decide where to stay.
+With music festivals growing in popularity, it’s best to think about these things months in advance so you can secure a ticket, begin to save money and be sure to plan a smooth and organized weekend.

 In this post, we will break down some of the major differences between the two.
 That way, you can figure out the best choice for you and your rave fam to get the most out of your next music festival experience.

 Suppose you’re looking for total immersion and a complete break from the outside world.
 In that case, camping festivals are the perfect option for you!
 Camping festivals have such an interesting dynamic.
 Even long after the festival is over, the party never stops.
 After leaving the festival grounds, attendees bring the campgrounds to life with lights and music of their own.
 Setting up and bringing a tent may take some work, but it’s all a part of the overall experience.
 Camping is all about logging off from social media, ignoring your phone for a few days, fully embracing the outdoors, and creating memories with your friends.
-If you’re looking for a mental reset for the weekend, camping festivals are a great choice.
+If you’re looking for a mental reset for the weekend, camping festivals are a great choice to disconnect from reality for a few days and learn a little bit more about yourself.

-Late-night campground sets, bringing out the kendamas* or hula hoops, talking about what a blast the day was, and planning for the next are some of our favorite parts of the festival experience and always leave us feeling closer to our rave family at the end of the night.
+A great festival always has a great post-game with friends.
+Late-night campground sets, bringing out the kendamas* or hula hoops, talking about what a blast the day was, and planning for the next show are some of our favorite parts of the festival experience and always leave us feeling closer to our rave family at the end of the night.
 Camping festivals are typically filled with all types of different amenities and fun activities for you to do in your spare time before and after the performances.
 If you’re more of the artistic and adventurous type looking to dive headfirst into the good vibes and see what the community aspect is all about, we cannot recommend camping enough.

-If you’re most interested in the music and not anything else, you are probably better suited to attend city festivals.
+If you’re most interested in the music and just want to see some of your favorite artists, that’s okay too.
+You are probably better suited to attend city festivals.
 With less time to spend at the venue, there’s usually less to do overall because there’s little free time.
-Don’t expect too many yoga sessions, speakers, or extracurricular workshops at city festivals.
+Don’t expect too many yoga sessions, motivational speakers, or extracurricular workshops at city festivals.

 There’s no doubt that prices will vary when deciding between camping and non-camping festival options.
 If you would like to stay on the official festival campgrounds, you will usually need to pay for an additional camping pass on top of your festival admission.
 However, getting to and from the festival grounds is just a walk away and you’ll save plenty of money on rideshares.